-Pattern: A pattern is defined as “at least two acts of racketeering activity" within ten years of each other.
+Pattern: A pattern is defined as “at least two acts of racketeering activity” within ten years of each other.
 18 U.S.C. § 1961(5).
 Proving two predicate acts is a necessary condition for finding a violation but may not be sufficient.
 See H.J., Inc. v.
 Nw.
 Bell Tel.
 Co., 492 U.S. 229, 238 (1989).
 To establish a “pattern of racketeering activity,” the predicate acts must be both “related” and “continuous.”
 Id.; Sever, 978 F.2d at 1529.
 Related conduct “embraces criminal acts that have the same or similar purposes, results, participants, victims, or methods of commission, or otherwise are interrelated by distinguishing characteristics and are not isolated events.”
 H.J., Inc., 492 U.S. at 240.
 Relatedness of the alleged or proven predicate acts is rarely an issue.
 See Medallion Television Enters., Inc. v.
 SelecTV of Cal., Inc., 833 F.2d 1360, 1363 (9th Cir.
-1987) (finding alleged predicate acts to be related when all were directed toward inducing plaintiff to enter into joint venture and provide funds to obtain certain rights).
+1987) (concluding alleged predicate acts were related when all were directed toward inducing the plaintiff to enter the joint venture and provide funds to obtain certain rights).
 However, merely alleging that the predicate acts share the same participants is insufficient to establish that they are related.
 See Howard v.
 Am.
 Online Inc., 208 F.3d 741, 749 (9th Cir.
-2000) (finding that when the purpose, result, victim and method of one set of predicate acts were “strikingly different” from those of the other set of alleged predicate acts, fact that both sets implicated same participants was not enough to establish relatedness).
+2000) (stating that when the purpose, result, victim, and method of one set of predicate acts were “strikingly different” from those of the other set of alleged predicate acts, even when both sets of predicate acts implicated the same participants, the evidence was not enough to establish relatedness).

 The continuity requirement reflects Congress’s concern in RICO with long-term criminal conduct.
 See H.J., Inc., 492 U.S. at 242.
 Plaintiffs must prove either “open-ended” or “closed-ended” continuity—that is, a plaintiff must either prove a series of related predicate acts committed over a substantial period of time (known as closed-ended continuity) or show past conduct that by its nature projects into the future with a threat of repetition (known as open-ended continuity).
 See id. at 241-42; Howard, 208 F.3d at 750.
-There is no bright line rule for what period of time the pattern of activity must extend to establish closed-ended continuity, though activity spanning only several months is unlikely to satisfy the requirement.
+There is no bright line rule for what period of time will establish closed-ended continuity, but activity spanning only several months is unlikely to satisfy the requirement.
 Allwaste, Inc. v.
 Hecht, 65 F.3d 1523, 1528 (9th Cir.
-1995) (noting that it would be “misguided” to state as “hard and fast rule” that to establish closed-ended continuity, pattern of activity must extend more than year, but also stating that activity spanning only several months without threatening any future criminal conduct does not meet continuity requirement); Religious Tech.
+1995) (noting that it would be “misguided” to state as a “hard and fast rule” that to establish closed-ended continuity, the pattern of activity must extend more than a year, but also stating that activity spanning only several months without threatening any future criminal conduct does not meet continuity requirement); Religious Tech.
 Ctr. v.
 Wollersheim, 971 F.2d 364, 366-67 (9th Cir.
 1992) (“[T]he alleged activity continued for six months at most . . . .
 We have found no case in which a court has held the [closed-ended continuity] requirement to be satisfied by a pattern of activity lasting less than a year.”).
 Open-ended continuity is shown through “predicate acts that specifically threaten repetition or that become a regular way of doing business.”
 Allwaste, 65 F.3d at 1528; see, e.g., Ikuno v.
 Yip, 912 F.2d 306, 308 (9th Cir.
-1990) (finding open-ended continuity based on two filings of false annual trading reports for phantom commodity trading company and no evidence that defendant would have stopped filing false annual reports if company had continued to do business); Medallion, 833 F.2d at 1364 (finding continuity requirement not satisfied because fraud engaged in posed no threat of future activity).
+1990) (concluding that open-ended continuity was established based on two filings of false annual trading reports for a phantom commodity trading company and no evidence that the defendant would have stopped filing false annual reports if the company had continued to do business); Medallion, 833 F.2d at 1364 (concluding that the continuity requirement was not satisfied because the fraud at issue posed no threat of future activity).